Te Wānanga o Raukawa

 Whakatupuranga Rua Mano captured the health and wellbeing aspirations of the ART Confederation of Ngāti Toa Rangatira, Te Āti Awa ki Whakarongotai and Ngāti Raukawa ki te tonga in the lower North Island of Aotearoa.
 These are the founding iwi of Te Wānanga o Raukawa.

-Te Kawa o Te Ako – our practise as kaitiaki
+Te Kawa o Te Ako – our practice as kaitiaki

 Out of Whakatupuranga Rua Mano: Generation 2000 came the commitment expressed in the following principle: